JFritzle/Mapsforge-for-TMS-Clients/README.md

 ### Usage

-* After selecting task(s), map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start tile server.
-If changing settings while client application is running, a restart of tile server is required to adopt new settings.
-To restart server, hit _Start_ button again.
+* After selecting task(s), map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start Mapsforge tile server.
+When changing settings while client application is running, a reload of tile server is required to adopt new settings.
+To reload server, hit _Start_ button again.
 If client application was caching tiles already loaded with previous settings, it is necessary to force application to clear/flush application's tile cache or to clear tile cache manually and/or to reload tiles.
-* Closing graphical user interface also closes tile server.
+* Closing graphical user interface also closes Mapsforge tile server.
 Client application will however keep running but will no longer receive any tiles.
 * Use keyboard keys Ctrl-plus to increase and keyboard keys Ctrl-minus to decrease font size of graphical user interface and/or output console.
-* See output console for tile server’s output.
+* See output console for Mapsforge tile server’s output.

 ### URLs for tile requests